hikeventures/hikeventures.github.io/_posts/2016-05-23-best-winter-gloves.markdown

 ---
 layout: post
-title: The 8 best winter gloves of 2016 / 2017
+title: The best winter gloves and mittens of 2016 / 2017 for Skiing, Snowboarding and Snowshoeing
 date: 2016-01-03 19:10:07 +0300
 comments: true
 description: The best winter gloves for skiing, snowboarding or snowshoeing